mikependon/RepoDB/README.md

 ### It is easy-to-use

-RepoDb operations were all implemented as extended methods of IDbConnection object.
+RepoDb operations were all implemented as extension methods of your IDbConnection object.
 For as long your connection is open, any operations can then be called against your database.

 ### It is high-performant